Manav-56/FitnessApp/README.md

 ### 3 DDD

 I created a [problem space](https://github.com/Manav-56/FitnessApp/blob/main/Docs/DDD_Problem_Space.png) with several subdomains that needed to be implemented for the project.
 As shown in purple color that part already has  been implemented, , while others will be implemented in the future, as shown in gree color n, once I will  receive the investment from Edlich.

+### 4 Matrics

+I utilized SonarQube, which automatically analyzes the submitted source code based on various criteria.
+SonarQube is an open-source tool for continuous code quality inspection that does automated inspections with static code analysis to find bugs and code smells, as well as many other Matrices.

+I've included a screenshot of the [SonarQube](https://github.com/Manav-56/FitnessApp/blob/main/Docs/SonarCubeActivity.png) dashboard that describes several matrices for this application.